Keeping goats as pets

 Health and welfare

-The Welfare of Farmed Animals (England) Regulations 2000 set out various requirements under which farm animals, which would include a pet goat, must be kept.
+The Welfare of Farmed Animals (England) Regulations 2007 sets out various requirements under which farm animals, including a pet goat, must be kept.
 The regulations cover, amongst other things, the health and feeding of such animals.